Grilled BBQ Chicken

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

 We have a running joke about chicken in my family.
-Whenever I say we’re having chicken for dinner, my husband says, “Chicken again?” and then rattles off a seemingly endless list of chicken dinners his mother used to make: “Chicken Parm, chicken cutlets, chicken stir-fry, chicken casserole, chicken pot pie” and so on.
-The kids jump right on the bandwagon, groaning about all my chicken dinners.
-What they don’t realize is that this only makes me even more determined to change their minds about chicken.
-You could almost say I’m on a Chicken Crusade!
-Luckily, these BBQ chicken breasts always win everybody over.
-They are absolutely loaded with smoky barbecue flavor.
-I guarantee clean plates all around.
-Winner, winner chicken dinner!
+Whenever I say we’re having chicken for dinner, my husband says, “Chicken again?” and then rattles off a seemingly endless list of chicken dinners his mother used to make: chicken parm, chicken cutlets, chicken schnitzel, chicken pot pie, and so on.
+The kids immediately pile on, groaning about all my chicken dinners.
+Luckily, these BBQ chicken breasts always win everyone over.
+They’re smoky, saucy, and loaded with barbecue flavor.
+I guarantee clean plates all around—proof there’s always room for one more chicken dinner!

 What You’ll Need To Make BBQ Chicken

-For this recipe, you can use chicken tenderloins or boneless skinless chicken breasts.
-If using chicken breasts, it’s important to pound them to an even 1/2-inch thickness before marinating.
+- Chicken: You can use chicken tenderloins or boneless breasts.
+If using chicken breasts, it’s important to pound them to an even ½-inch thickness before marinating.
 This both tenderizes the breasts and ensures they cook evenly.
 (Pounding is not necessary if using tenderloins, as tenderloins are naturally very tender.)

 Step-by-Step Instructions

-In a large bowl, combine the oil, garlic, salt, brown sugar, smoked paprika, cumin, chili powder, and cayenne pepper.
+Step 1: Make the marinade.
+In a large bowl, whisk together the oil, garlic, salt, brown sugar, smoked paprika, cumin, chili powder, and cayenne pepper.
+Unlike many BBQ chicken marinades, this one skips acidic ingredients like vinegar or citrus, which can make lean chicken breasts dry and a bit leathery.

+Step 2: Marinate the chicken.
 Add the chicken to the bowl and toss with tongs until evenly coated.
-Cover the bowl and place in the refrigerator to marinate for at least 6 hours or up to 24 hours.
+Cover and refrigerate for at least 6 hours or up to 24 hours.

-Flip the chicken, and then brush with some of the barbecue sauce.
+Step 4: Flip and sauce.
+Flip the chicken and brush with some of the barbecue sauce.
 Cook for 2 to 3 minutes more.

-Transfer the chicken to a serving platter and serve with remaining barbecue sauce alongside.
+Step 5: Serve.
+Transfer the chicken to a serving platter and serve with the remaining barbecue sauce alongside.
+Enjoy!

 Grilled BBQ Chicken